 Perhaps something of an analogy can be found in a corner of psychoanalysis.
 In 1967 Jacques Lacan laid out and introduced his conception of what he called la passe.
 The pass principally concerns the end of training analysis and the shift from the position of analysand to analyst.
 In a common understanding, we might consider the analysand as the one being analysed and the analyst as the one doing the analysing.
 Things, however, are already more complicated than this.
 While it is perhaps convenient to think of the psychoanalyst as the active one, the one doing the analysis, analysis can only really function if the analysand is, themselves, actively engaged in analysing.
 In fact, if we think about it, it is hard to conceive of how the analysand wouldn’t be engaged in analysis, even when, or especially when, they are not aware of it.
 So works the unconscious.
 So, the idea of shifting from one position to another is already unstraightforward but, from an institutional perspective, it seems somehow necessary.
 In order to have analysts who are not simply operating under their own assumption, it would seem crucial that we have some mechanism to facilitate and monitor their occupation of that role.
 The solution that Lacan offered, the pass, is simple enough.
 The applicant, known here as the passand, relates his or her experience of analysis to a panel known as the passers.
 The passers, however, are not charged with making any overt or final judgement.
 Their function rather is to listen, to understand, to grasp and to pass on what they have inferred.
-They pass this on to a jury, who then decide.
+They pass this on to a jury, who then decides.

 Simple as it may seem in an operational sense, the thought behind this procedure is rich and complex.
 Key to the procedure is, obviously, language.
 The experience of psychoanalysis is already one which takes place in and through language.
 The passand then has to formulate this experience in language to a minimum of two others who need, then, to ingest this language and will then engage in interpretation and translation of the terms.
 They then need to express their version to a jury, again, obviously, in language.